lucifer1004/dioxus-vercel-demo/README.md

 # Dioxus demo

-This demo shows how to use the Dioxus library to build a static web application and deploy it to Vercel.
+This demo shows how to use [Dioxus](https://github.com/DioxusLabs/dioxus) to build a static web application and deploy it to Vercel.

 ## Local development